CTSRD-CHERI/SIMTight/README.md

 Scalarisation is especially effective for capabilities, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
 Running `test.sh --fpga` will give details on the number of vector registers used by each benchmark.
-At the moment, we only do intra-warp scalarisation but there is potential to do inter-warp scalarisation as well.
+There are several improvements to be explored in future: _affine_ scalarisation, _partial_ scalarisation, and _inter-warp_ scalarisation.
+The register file implementation is neatly separated from the pipeline, so these can be studied in a self-contained manner.